Webinar on the Medicare PFS Final Rule. Sign up.

 Written by Jon-Michial Carter

-According to the Center for Disease Control (CDC), six out of 10 Americans have a chronic illness.
-Four out of every 10 have two or more.
-However, many chronic illness patients are unable to access the care they need, which can have devastating consequences for their health.
+According to the Centers for Disease Control & Prevention (CDC), 68% of Medicare patients have two or more chronic conditions.
+However, many patients with chronic illnesses don’t have access to the care they need, which can have devastating consequences for their health.

-Ideally, chronic disease management occurs in a practice care setting, where providers can closely monitor their patients and provide preventive care as needed.
-However, a patient's ability to access care depends heavily on a range of socio-economic factors known as the social determinants of health.
-The U.S. Department of Health's Healthy People 2030 lists the following as the top five contributing factors:
+Preventative care can help patients reduce their rates of hospitalization and emergency department visits.
+However, a patient's ability to access care depends on a range of socioeconomic factors known as Social Determinants of Health (SDOH).
+The U.S. Department of Health & Human Services's Healthy People 2030 initiative lists the following as the top five SDOH domains:

 1. A patient's economic stability